 So it seems that at the start, you have to build up your self-esteem from other people.
 Then, you will become more independent and derive more confidence from within.

-2. Be supportive to your friends and family
+2. Be supportive to those around you too

 Above, we talked about how to overcome nervousness and build self-esteem by receiving support from other people.